mazed-dev/truthsayer/archaeologist/src/background/external-import/README.md

 # external-import

-Components that help to import a lot of nodes on-bulk from various sources external to Mazed.
+Components that help to import a lot of nodes on-bulk from various sources external to Foreword.